 Isn’t that headache inducing racism?

 The point is, coconut is not meant as a compliment.
 It is not an affectionate term.
 It is a put down.
 Narinder Kaur argued, repeatedly and less convincingly, imo, each time, that if was used by a brown person against another brown person, it was okay.

 No, when it is used by a brown person against another brown person, it is a way to say that the second person is less than the first.
 That person two is a ‘traitor’ to his/her heritage.
 That they are, somehow, ashamed of their ethnic background.

 It is also usually Tory politicians who are sneeringly called coconuts.
 The implication behind the name calling is that they are ‘sellouts’.
 There is political bias behind it, which I don’t want to get into but if we deplore horrible name calling (see my article about the term ‘Paki’) then this insult is also unacceptable.

 I challenge anyone to send me an example of a positive way to call someone a coconut.

 I met Narinder Kaur once.
 I forget now where it was but it was after she had been on the TV show Big Brother.
-She was fun, likeable and intelligent.
+She was fun, likeable and not unintelligent.
 She made no secret of her desire to be a media personality and I appreciated her honesty.
-I’m a big fan of people who have ambition and are honest about it, rather than hiding behind false modesty.
+I’m a fan of people who have ambition and are honest about it, rather than hiding behind false modesty.
 I haven’t met her since and I doubt that she even remembers me.
-But I’m pleased for her that she is working in the media as she wanted.
+I’m pleased for her, that she is working in the media as she wanted.